miklevin/MikeLev.in/_posts/2023-05-19-how-wizard-of-oz-predicted-everything-about-today-s-ai-world.md

 really strategic about it, you like, like in Lord Foul's Bane".
 I'm like "You read it?"
 And he's like "Yeah man, I read it".
 And I was like, then what did you think of how Drool Rockworm manipulated Lord Foul into doing his bidding?
+(it was the other way around).
 And Frank was like "Yeah, man it was great.
 Strategy!"
 So I'm like, did you have any other favorite parts?
+I was looking for anything at all.
 And he changes the topic.

 Yes, I know.
 I'm an uber-nerd and I wear it proudly.
 But it's way better to be a genuine uber-nerd than a lying, cheating poser.
 Frank, dude what were you